 - Estimated yield

 Land preparation is a very initial step, it is very important because once you did it very well then for a whole life season of mangoes, you will not be able to manage just like that.
 Removing the plant debris and other stubs, rocks for cleaning first.
 After that land leveling with laser, the technique is very important to set the flow of water.
-After preparing the soil with a well pulverize condition, holes are dug with specific plants to plant distance.
-Two kinds of strategies are preferred, first is high-density plantation while another is ultra-high-density plantation is used.
+After preparing the soil with a well-pulverized condition, holes are dug with specific plants to plant distance.
+Two kinds of strategies are preferred, the first is high-density plantation while another is ultra-high-density plantation is used.
 The high-density plantation has appeared as much more suitable than an ultra-high-density plantation.

 High density mango plantation spacing

 As compared to the traditional way of farming, in HDP a greater number of plants can be grown and get more production.
 In the HDP technique, plant to plant distance is kept 7-8ft and line to line distance is between 8-10 ft.
 By, this cropping pattern about 700-750 plants per acre can be grown which is a big quantity than traditional farming of mangoes.
 In HDP, just like in the guava crop, its height is maintained up to 10 ft so that it should be easier to harvest the fruit.